ystemsrx/Qwen2.5-Sex/README.en.md

 This model has been fine-tuned on datasets containing potentially sensitive or controversial content, including violence, pornography, illegal activities, and unethical behavior.
 Users should be fully aware of these contents when using this model, and it is recommended to apply it in a controlled environment.

-The creators of Qwen2.5-Sex do not endorse or support any illegal or unethical use.
+The creators of Qwen2.5 Sex do not endorse or support any illegal or unethical use.
 This model is intended for research purposes only, and users must ensure that their usage complies with all applicable laws and ethical guidelines.